ibm-cloud-docs/virtual-servers/vsi_provision_api.md

 ---

 copyright:
-  years: 2017, 2021
+  years: 2017, 2022
-lastupdated: "2021-05-20"
+lastupdated: "2022-04-15"

 subcollection: virtual-servers

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:new_window: target="_blank"}
-{:external: target="_blank" .external}
-{:pre: .pre}
-{:tip: .tip}
-{:note: .note}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # API examples: Public virtual servers profiles
 {: #api-rest-public}

-The following information displays Rest API examples for provisioning public virtual server instances that use pre-set profiles.
+The following information displays Rest API examples for provisioning public virtual servers that use pre-set profiles.
 {: shortdesc}

 For more robust API examples, see the following resources:
 * [Softlayer_Virtual_Guest API examples](https://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest/){: external}
 * [Getting a profile list](https://softlayer.github.io/article/vsiflavors/){: external}

-## Provisioning a public instance with Create Object
+## Provisioning a public virtual server with Create Object
 {: #provisioning-a-public-instance-using-create-object}

-The *SoftLayer_Virtual_Guest/createObject* API service is the simplest way to provision a public virtual server instance that uses pre-set profiles.
+The *SoftLayer_Virtual_Guest/createObject* API service is the simplest way to provision a public virtual server that uses pre-set profiles.

-Not applicable for transient instances.
+Not applicable for transient virtual servers.
 {: tip}

-To provision a public virtual server instance by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.
+To provision a public virtual server by using REST, a POST request would be submitted to https://softlayer.github.io/reference/services/SoftLayer_Virtual_Guest/createObject/ with the following JSON in the request body.

 The following JSON request body is a generic example.